jordanholtdev/jordanholtdev/README.md

 **jordanholtdev/jordanholtdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-My name is Jordan Holt.
-I'm JavaScript enthusiast, front-end developer and blogger.
-I have a passion for learning and solving problems with JavaScript.
+My name is Jordan.
+I'm JavaScript enthusiast, and IT professional.
+I enjoy learning and solving problems.

 #### 📫 Get in touch